Algol-class vehicle cargo ship

+Due largely to their high cost of operation, all fast sealift ships were kept in Reduced Operating Status while in MSC Custody, initially in ROS-3 (96 hour) and later ROS-5 (120 hour) activation readiness status.

 Service

 All eight ships took part in Operations Desert Shield and Desert Storm, delivering thirteen percent of all the cargo transported between the United States and Saudi Arabia during and after the Persian Gulf War.
 Fast sealift ships have taken part in Operations Restore Hope, Joint Guardian, Enduring Freedom and Iraqi Freedom in addition to humanitarian relief efforts across the globe.
 On 1 October 2007, the United States Maritime Administration began operating all eight FSS.
-All eight were transferred to the Ready Reserve on 1 Oct.
-2008.
-At this time their USNS designations were replaced with SS designations as they were no longer US Navy Ships.
+All eight were transferred to the Ready Reserve on 1 October 2008.
+At this time their USNS designations were replaced with SS designations as they were no longer US Navy ships.

+Commencing in February 2024, the Maritime Administration began to consolidate the Algol Class to the Beaumont Reserve Fleet in Beaumont, TX from their previous homeports in preparation for their removal from the Ready Reserve Fleet.
+Shortly thereafter the agency began announcing the planned deactivation and scrap sale dates for select vessels as they phase out of active reserve service.

 Antares propulsion failure

+Before Operation Desert Storm an engine failed.